North Charlotte Church hosting another mass gathering months after deadly COVID-19 outbreak

 WCNC Charlotte obtained letters the bishop sent to members encouraging them to attend the mass gatherings despite peaking COVID cases across the country.
 WCNC Charlotte also obtained audio of Bishop Bailey telling a congregation he healed them from COVID-19.

-Members say his stance has not change and fear another outbreak this weekend.
+Members say his stance has not changed and fear another outbreak this weekend.

 RELATED: United House of Prayer plans another massive, in-person event after Charlotte location caused COVID-19 outbreak